chiru-lang/chiru/README.md

 Deterministic (no garbage collection)

-Designed for AI-human collaboration

-Suitable for safety-critical and infrastructure code
+Designed for safety-critical and infrastructure code

 Chiru is not